King's Ely: Sports

 Rowing is also available to all pupils from year 8 upwards and is available as a games option in every academic term.

 Alongside the five periods of timetabled "Games" throughout the week there is also one period of timetabled physical education, where pupils do activities such as athletics, basketball, cross-country, dance, gymnastics, keep fit, swimming, tennis, badminton, and volleyball.
 Throughout the year there are frequent sports matches against other schools spanning from year 3 upwards.

 Rugby Union

 Rugby is taught as a major sport for boys in years 3-13 and the school has seen much success, notably in 2019 with the 1st XV and the Under 15A teams completing the year's campaign without a single defeat with the 1st XV winning all 11 matches they played and as a result placing the team at the very top of the UK schoolboy rugby tables.
 The School's rugby program was run for almost 5 years by former Scottish Rugby player Jim Thompson.
+In 2025 the 1st XV made further school history by making it to the final of the Continental Tyres National Schools Bowl, after defeating King Edward VI School Stratford 17-13 in the semi-final, which was held at Ealing Trailfinders Stadium against Hayes School where they were defeated 50-26 by Hayes.